 The program comprises the know-how of the MBA in a shorter time, with less group projects and home activity.
 This is also good for first time managers and can be a preparation for the full MBA degree.
 We’ve also written about the full MBA program here.

-What is the condensed executive program?
+What is a condensed executive program (mini MBA)?

 There are 2 types of condensed MBA programs: online or in person.
 For both, the duration will vary largely, from business school to business school.
 Some may last a week of everyday courses, whilst other may meet monthly for several months.
 Online degrees don’t offer the same peer to peer interactions as in person programs do and this is viewed as one of the main advantages of an MBA program.
 This is trying to be overcome by the use of video calls, though some may feel that it still lacks the personal touch.

 The short period of time the condensed executive program takes place in offers students the possibility to enroll in a program that is the best match for their needs and schedules.
-The program is also very different to a Master’s or a PhD degree, since it offers you insight into a large variety of topics (such as Marketing, Logistics, Business Administration and more – see below, in What do you study).
+The program is also very different to a Master’s or a PhD degree, since it offers you insight into a large variety of business topics (such as Marketing, Logistics, Business Administration and more – see below, in What do you study).
 This equips participants to become better managers and leaders.